Ways To Join

 Volunteer Crisis Line Advocates

 Volunteer Advocates are an integral component of WISE’s 24 hour advocacy response.
 Advocates are fully trained on the dynamics of violence and are equipped with the skills to provide advocacy, support, and resources both over the phone and on-site at local emergency departments and police stations.
 Volunteers staff two shifts per month on our crisis line during nights, weekends, and holidays.
 The volunteer on-call schedule is flexible and volunteers are paired with an experienced backup and given a pager to be able to respond to calls safely from their homes.
 There are also opportunities for those who complete the training to volunteer at the WISE program center during the day.
 Volunteer advocates must participate in both the Foundations of Gender-Based Violence and Supporting Survivors Training.
-These trainings take place in the spring, summer, and fall – see the complete training schedule below.
-Send your completed volunteer application to firstname.lastname@example.org.
+These trainings take place in the spring and fall.
+Send your completed volunteer application to email@example.com.

 WISE believes that together, we can end violence in the Upper Valley and WISE Ambassadors play a critical role building WISE’s presence in the community.
 Ambassadors may table at community events, distribute WISE materials, and volunteer in other ways in the community.
-Community members interested in becoming WISE Ambassadors must complete the Foundations of Gender-Based Violence training which takes place in March, June, and October – view the complete training schedule below.
-Send your completed volunteer application to email@example.com.
+Community members interested in becoming WISE Ambassadors must complete the Foundations of Gender-Based Violence training which takes place in March and October.
+Send your completed volunteer application to firstname.lastname@example.org.

 Court Observers (COs) are community members who bear witness to court proceedings involving victims of domestic violence, sexual assault and/or stalking.
 Court Observers simply and powerfully sit on the victim’s side of the courtroom during hearings to show support and solidarity for individual victims and everyone impacted by violence.
 The presence of Court Observers also brings accountability to judges and those involved in the decisions that impact and change the lives of victims and their children.
 Send a completed application to sign up for our next Court Observer Training.
-Trainings take place in March, June, and October – see the complete training schedule below.
+Trainings take place in March, June, and October (these trainings are currently on hold).